Ransom Hunter: Personal life

 Hunter married his first wife Rebecca and had 11 children.
 Rebecca died in 1890.
 He married his second wife, Maggie Wells Hunter, seven years later and had two children named Torrance and Elmina (Mena).
 Maggie Hunter died on January 9, 1940, at the age of 79.

 Death and legacy

 Hunter died on September 24, 1918, at the age of 93.
 He is buried at the cemetery of Burge Memorial United Methodist Church.

-In 2014, Hunter's great-grandson Dr. Eric Van Wilson published a booklet about Ransom Hunter and his descendants.

 The Mount Holly Historical Society paid tribute to Ransom Hunter's life by naming him their 2017 Historic Person of the Year.
-Eric Van Wilson, then 58, was one of eight descendants able to attend the gathering.
-The descendants were joined by Mount Holly Historical Society President Mary Smith, who spoke briefly about the reason the society's board of directors selected Hunter for the honor.

 On October 17, 2017, Hunter was featured and celebrated along with the North Carolina Department of Public Instruction in the AT&T 2018 Edition of The Heritage Calendar.

 In 2018, two of Hunter's great-great-granddaughters created The Ransom Hunter Foundation to inspire others through his story and promote philanthropic investment in the community.

 In 2021, the Gastonia Honey Hunters professional Atlantic League baseball team was named after Ransom Hunter.